YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 +++++++++++
 ydb_dist
 +++++++++++
 **ydb_dist (gtm_dist)** specifies the path to the directory containing the YottaDB system distribution. ydb_dist must be defined for each user.
-If you are not using the ydb script or sourcing ydb_env_set, consider defining ydb_dist in the login file or as part of the default system environment.
-In UTF-8 mode, the ydb_dist environment variable specifies the path to the directory containing the YottaDB system distribution for Unicode.
-The distribution for Unicode is located in subdirectory utf8 under the YottaDB distribution directory.
-For example, if the YottaDB distribution is in /usr/local/lib/yottadb/r120, set ydb_dist to point to /usr/local/lib/yottadb/r120/utf8 for UTF-8 mode.
-Correct operation of YottaDB executable programs requires ydb_dist to be set correctly.
+If you are not using the :code:`ydb` script or sourcing :code:`ydb_env_set`, consider defining ydb_dist in the login file or as part of the default system environment.

 Effective release `r1.30 <https://gitlab.com/YottaDB/DB/YDB/-/tags/r1.30>`_, at process initialization YottaDB ensures that gtm_dist is set to $ydb_dist.

 +++++++++++++
 ydb_dmterm
 +++++++++++++
-**ydb_dmterm (gtm_dmterm)** specifies a [NO]DMTERM state at process initiation where application setting applied to $PRINCIPAL also apply to direct mode interactions; a case-insensitive value of "1", "yes", or "true" establishes a DMTERM state at process initiation where direct mode uses default terminal characteristics and ignores application settings for $PRINCIPAL; all other values, including no value, result in the default VIEW "NODMTERM" behavior.
+**ydb_dmterm (gtm_dmterm)** specifies an initial value at process startup for `VIEW "DMTERM" <../ProgrammersGuide/commands.html#no-dmterm>`_.
+A case-insensitive value of "1", "yes", or "true" establishes a DMTERM state at process initiation where direct mode uses default terminal characteristics and ignores application settings for $PRINCIPAL; all other values, including no value, result in the default VIEW "NODMTERM" behavior.

 ++++++++++++++++
 ydb_dollartest
 ++++++++++++++++

-**ydb_dollartest** provides an initial value for $TEST.
+**ydb_dollartest** provides an initial value for `$TEST <../ProgrammersGuide/isv.html#test>`_.
 When ydb_dollartest is set to 0 or 1, the value of $TEST will be set to 0 or 1 respectively.
 If ydb_dollartest is undefined then the value of $TEST will be set to 1.

 .. _ydb-env-translate-env-var: